wpilibsuite/frc-docs-translations/README.md

 sphinx-build -T -b gettext frc-docs/source locale/pot
 ```

-Go ahead and run the below command to save your transifex token to the python transifex client, replacing the dummy token below with the one you copied earlier.
+Go ahead and run the below command to save your transifex token to the python transifex client.

 ```
-tx init --force-save --no-interactive --token 1/397c068682be925a9d47be1922f050c37b654d3e
+tx init --force-save
 ```

+This will bring up a prompt where you can paste in your API token.

-and now we need to grab a list of currently used resources (and their slugs) to grab from transifex.
+Now we need to grab a list of currently used resources (and their slugs) to grab from transifex.
 Go ahead and run the command below to do that.

 ```
 sphinx-intl update-txconfig-resources -p locale/pot -d locale --transifex-project-name frc-docs